performant-software/Neatline/style-tab-groups.md

   }
   {% endhighlight %}

   This automatically updates the "Fill Color" of all records in the exhibit tagged with `virginia`, even if there are hundreds of thousands of them.
-For more infomation about this, head over to the "Styling Exhibits with Neatline CSS" guide.
+For more information about this, head over to the "Styling Exhibits with Neatline CSS" guide.

   - You can filter the list of records in the content management pane in the editor with a query syntax.
 For example, you could search for: